Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Case Study: Solutions under the Proposed Architecture

-\section{Case Study: Solutions under The Proposed Architecture}
+\section{Case Study: Solutions under the Proposed Architecture}

-Building upon the blockchain-empowered multi-agent regulatory architecture in the previous section, as shown in Fig.~\ref{fig:method}, we design three solutions, i.e., agent behavior tracing and arbitration smart contracts, dynamic agent reputation evaluation, and diffusion-based malicious behavior forecasting, to address accountability, trust management, and proactive defense in large-scale heterogeneous agent ecosystems.
-After that, we conduct experiments to validate the effectiveness and practicality of these solutions under multi-agent collaboration scenarios.
+Building upon the proposed blockchain-empowered regulatory architecture, we design three solutions for MAS ecosystems, \textit{i.e.}, diffusion-based malicious behavior forecasting, agent behavior tracing and arbitration, and dynamic agent reputation evaluation, as illustrated in Fig.~\ref{fig:method}.
+These solutions address proactive warnings, accountability, and trust management, respectively.
+We further conduct experiments to validate their effectiveness and practicality under multi-agent collaboration scenarios.